 Study a Master’s degree in a Living Planet specialism

-Why study Life Sciences at Imperial?
+Why study a Living Planet course at Imperial?

 Silwood Park offers a specialised setting for Life Sciences, featuring diverse habitats such as grasslands, lakes, and woodland.
 Study ecosystems with our captive mosquito and sparrow populations, bee colonies, and global ecosystem models.